The Short Time-series Expression Miner (STEM) is a Java program for

 The Short Time-series Expression Miner (STEM)

-version 1.3.8 (version log)
+version 1.3.13 (version log)

-here to register and download STEM.
+Click here to download STEM.

 STEM requires Java